-The likelihood of distribution is considered under a generic assessment.
+The likelihood of distribution for the fruit pathways is considered under a generic assessment.
 The assessment approach is considered appropriate given that the survival of Drosophila suzukii is similar across its host range and because of the similar requirements for the handling and distribution of fresh fruit commodities.